joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   - OUTPUT.categorization_result.txt.gz: The final output file containing the number of variants in each category across samples.
 This file will be used as input in the burden test process.
   - OUTPUT.intersection_matrix.pkl: The matrix containing the number of intersected variants (or samples) between every two categories.
 This file will be generated only with ``-m`` option given.
   - OUTPUT.correlation_matrix.pkl: The matrix containing the correlation values between every two categories.
 This file will be generated only with ``-m`` option given.
 This file will be used for :ref:`calculating the number of effective tests <effnumtest>`.
+This file will be used as an input for :ref:`DAWN analysis <dawn>`.